BLM Fuels Management Program

 Why manage fuels?

-- The BLM manages fuels to restore and maintain ecosystems and to protect values at risk.
-We create fuels treatments to match ecosystem needs, protect values and lessen catastrophic wildfire risk.
+The BLM manages fuels to restore and maintain ecosystems and to protect values at risk, and to improve the efficiency and safety of wildfire suppression.

 How do we identify wildfire risk?